Updated July 2021

 Cardio Exercise for Triathlons

 The three major triathlon events all involve cardiovascular exercise.
-It’s best to stagger your workouts so that you’re swimming, running, and cycling a few times each week.
+It’s best to stagger your workouts so that you are swimming, running, and cycling a few times each week.
 For each activity, try these tips:

-- You can also replace a bike ride with a cycling class to mix things up
+- You can also replace an outdoor cycling session with an indoor session to mix things up.

 Triathlon Strength Training